GoogleCloudPlatform/google-cloud-abap/abap-sdk/ZGOOG_SDK_QUICKSTART/qs_bigquery.md

 -   Create a program in SE38 and paste the [linked](zr_qs_bigquery.prog.abap) code, which runs a query on a publicly available dataset

 -   Note: The Client key used in the below program is `DEMO_BQ` which will be used by the SDK to connect to the API.

+### Create a program to fetch large results using pagination

+- Create a program in SE38 and paste the [linked](zr_qs_bigquery_pagination.prog.abap) code, which runs a query on a publicly available dataset

+- This program checks if job is completed, if not polls for the job completion status and then fetches the results by using page tokens.